asdotdev/react-list/CONTRIBUTING.md

 ### Prerequisites

-- [NodeJs](https://nodejs.org/en/download/) (Works with Node LTS version v18.18.0)
-- NPM
-  If Node.js is already installed on your machine, run the following commands to validate the versions:
+Check if [Node.js](https://nodejs.org/en/download/) is already installed on your machine, run the following commands to validate the versions:

 ```
 node -v
 npm -v
 ```

+Make sure you are using `v18.x.x` or above.
+Else install [Node.js](https://nodejs.org/en/download/).

 Once you have the prerequisites installed, you need to prepare your development environment.
 This is common for many development workflows, and you will only need to do this once.
-Follow these steps to get your development environment ready:

-    Install [Git](https://git-scm.com/) or your favorite Git client, if you haven't already.
+> Install [Git](https://git-scm.com/) or your favorite Git client, if you haven't already.
 Update to the latest version; the version that came bundled with your OS may be outdated.
+>

-    (Optional but recommended) [Set up an SSH Key](https://help.github.com/articles/generating-an-ssh-key/) for GitHub.
+> (Optional but recommended) [Set up an SSH Key](https://help.github.com/articles/generating-an-ssh-key/) for GitHub.

-    Install a code editor of your choice.
-If you aren't sure which one to use, we recommend [VSCode](https://code.visualstudio.com/) — it's free and open source.
+> Install a code editor of your choice.
+If you aren't sure which one to use, try [VSCode](https://code.visualstudio.com/) — it's most recommend IDE developed by Microsoft which is free, essy to use and open source.

-    Set up linting for your code editor.

 ### Fork the Repository on GitHub